 Select the two adapters and set up the Teaming mode based on your hub's specifications.
 Then click the Teaming button.
-(Two dialog boxes will appear during the setup process, click OK to continue).
-When the Create Virtual Adapter For Teaming Complete dialog box appears, click OK to complete.
+(Two dialog boxes will appear during the setup

 Click View status in Network and Sharing Center and you will see the connection speed is 2.0 Gbps.